 Net sales of local shares by non-residents amounted to a cumulative ZAR0.9 billion during the first half of 2012, despite the recent surge in domestic share prices.
 However, non-residents' participation rate in the share market remained around 15% in both 2011 and 2012.

-The JSE is licensed and regulated under the Securities Services Act, 2004 (Securities Services Act).
-The regulators of the JSE are the Registrar of Securities Services and the Financial Services Board (an independent body that regulates the South African non-banking financial services industry).
+The JSE is licensed and regulated under the Financial Markets Act 2012 (Financial Markets Act).
+The regulators of the JSE are the Registrar referred to in the Financial Markets Act and the Financial Services Board (an independent body that regulates the South African non-banking financial services industry).